 NDB storage engine, a table is broken up into

 and stored as a number of subsets, usually referred to as

 fragments.
 A fragment is sometimes also called a

 Transporter.
 A protocol providing data transfer across a network.
-The NDB API supports 4 different types of transporter connections: TCP/IP (local), TCP/IP (remote), SCI, and SHM.
+The NDB API supports three different types of transporter connections: TCP/IP (local), TCP/IP (remote), and SHM.
 TCP/IP is, of course, the familiar network protocol that underlies HTTP, FTP, and so forth, on the Internet.
-SCI (Scalable Coherent Interface) is a high-speed protocol used in building multiprocessor systems and parallel-processing applications.
 SHM stands for Unix-style shared memory segments.
-For an informal introduction to SCI, see this essay at www.dolphinics.com.

-Provides interfaces to the NDB API for performing indexes and
+TC (Transaction Coordinator).
+Handles coordination of transactions and timeouts in the NDB kernel (see The DBTC Block).
+Provides interfaces to the NDB API for performing indexes and scan operations.

-See also MySQL Cluster Overview, in the MySQL Manual.
+See also NDB Cluster Overview, in the MySQL Manual.